 Red buses are free and operate at all marked stops at 15 minute intervals on a route that circles from Southpoint Park and The Octagon.
 Rush hours increase service to 7 1/2 minutes.

 NYC Ferry brings full time service to Roosevelt Island on the Astoria Line.
 Connections are available for all city boroughs, except Staten Island.
-New Fall Schedules start Monday, September 13th.
+New Winter Schedules Begin November 22nd.
 Click here for all schedules.

 Latest news for Roosevelt Island

 - Fulfilling a community’s worst fears, the Southpoint “renovation” is now completeIs the now finished Southpoint “renovation” an example of tasteless bureaucrats run amuck or something worse?
 Redeeming virtues are few, and a walk through repeatedly brings up the question: Why?
 By David Stone The Roosevelt Island Daily News Look at What RIOC and Partner Langan Call the Southpoint Renovation When I was a kid, “urban